Mycena leaiana: Habitat and distribution

 Mycena leaiana is a common species, and grows in dense cespitose clusters (with stipes sharing a single point of origin) on hardwood logs and branches.
-It is a North American species, and has been reported throughout the eastern and central United States and Canada.
+It is a North American species, and has been reported throughout the eastern and central U.S. and Canada.
 The variant Mycena leaiana var. australis can be found in Australia and New Zealand.

 Bioactive compounds

 Mycena leaiana produces the orange pigment leainafulvene, a member of the class of chemical compounds known as isoilludanes.
 Leainafulvene has weak antibacterial activity against Acinetobacter calcoaceticus, and has pronounced cytotoxic activity towards tumor cells.
 It also has mutagenic activity, as measured by the Ames test.